+The name Jewit was carried to England in the enormous movement of people that followed the Norman Conquest of 1066.
+It comes from the ancient personal name Julien.
+The surname of Jowett was a baptismal name which means Julien.
 Baptismal names began to appear as surnames relatively late in the growth of the naming tradition.
 This is a little surprising, given the popularity of biblical figures in the Christian countries of Europe.
 Nevertheless, surnames derived from baptismal names grew in popularity during the Middle Ages, and have become one of the foremost sources for surnames.

 Early Origins of the Jewit family

 The surname Jewit was first found in Cheshire where they held a family seat as Lords of the manor of Bredbury from early times.
 The lands were granted by William the Conqueror to a Norman noble by the name Jouet, from the Isle of Rhe in France.
 By the twelfth century they had branched to Ashton-under-Lyme in that same shire.

 Important Dates for the Jewit family

 This web page shows only a small excerpt of our Jewit research.
 Another 118 words (8 lines of text) covering the years 1643, 1720, 1693, 1694 and 1701 are included under the topic Early Jewit History in all our PDF Extended History products and printed products wherever possible.